Patitotective/nim-appimage-template/README.md

 - `Categories`: A list of categories for your application separated by a semi-colon.
   ([List of the valid categories](https://specifications.freedesktop.org/menu-spec/latest/apa.html))
 - `Icon`: Application's icon filename, without the extension.
+- `Èxec`: A command line consisting on an executable program.

 Optional entries:
 - `X-AppImage-Name`: Application's name.
 Used to relate two AppImages of the same application but different versions.